Shiny scalps

 There is also a study published in the Journal of Cosmetic Dermatology that found that the patients who had androgenetic alopecia have overgrown (more lobules) sebaceous glands.

-In this case, having a shiny scalp means permanent hair loss.
+In this case, shiny scalp hair loss means permanent hair loss.

-The formation of scaly patches on the skin of the scalp can be attributed to certain skin conditions, including:
+The reason for shiny scalps can be attributed to certain skin conditions, including:

 Eczema: Eczema is a chronic inflammatory skin condition characterized by dry, itchy, and inflamed patches of skin.